wintechis/SPARQL-checker/md/config.md

 * clear_results     -> if "yes", all files are deleted from folder "results"
 * local_store_path  -> name of folder where files will be locally stored.
 If no name is given, web resources are not locally stored.
 * log_file          -> name of log file
+* hande_errors      -> if "yes", log file records errors.
+If "no", errors are raised.

 ### [data]
 base_path           -> base url (e.g. http://www.example.org/)